crcdng/jsopinion/README.md

 * writing ES5 code 'because it's more common'
 * idiomatic ES5 constructions, including `self = this`, `bind`, `apply`, IFFE etc. Not necessary anymore.
-* `this` (except in classes or frameworks that dictate `this`)
+* `this` (except in classes or in frameworks that dictate `this`)
 * `var` (because it is almost universally misunderstood. `var` declarations have to be at the top of functions *only*.
 This is because the language intends it.
 If you put `var` anywhere else and rely on hoisting you are doing it wrong (see litmus test).
 Most programmers don't know this or ignore it and hope for the best.
+If your intention is to declare a variable somewhere in the middle of a function, use `let`.
 * `.prototype` - use `class` instead
 * other module systems (?)
 * `!x` to check for null or undefined